Designing for short term rental

 Beach House

-2. Families travelling for personal reasons – visiting family member, attending wedding, etc…
+2. People travelling for personal reasons – visiting family member, attending wedding, etc…

 You can instantly understand why this is called “The Beach Chalet”.